More than just a design. It’s a flag for fans to rally under

 Over the years, designing sport logos has introduced our designers to a wide range of sports, athletic disciplines and specialties.
 We’ve tackled almost every sport imaginable – baseball, basketball, football, hockey (the Meadowvale Hawks hockey team logo featured), watersports, motorsports and martial arts to name but a few.
 We’ve also worked on identities for sports related businesses – fitness & exercise clubs for example.
 Just like their corporate counterparts, a great logo is vital to a team’s brand, perhaps even more so, in terms of rallying player and fan support, marketing sporting events and even selling branded team merchandise.
 There are very few set-in-stone rules when it comes to the concepts for sports themed logos, other than encompassing the ‘spirit’ of the sport, or athletic activity itself.

-Planning for applications
+Planning for sports-related applications.

 Before coming up with even the most rudimentary logo design ideas, any designer tackling a sports design project needs to have a full understanding of the planned applications.
 If the design is to be used to represent a consumer focused, sales related company = sporting goods for example – then we can generally stick to the usual design rules and applications in typical corporate logo projects.
 However, if the design is to be used to represent an actual sports team, then we need to approach the project from a different angle.
 Sports team logos need to invoke fan enthusiasm and loyalty, as well as be technically practical for application on the usual team paraphernalia – team jerseys and the like.
 A solid knowledge of file formats is a prerequisite.